What are Azure Reservations?

 Azure Reservations help you save money by pre-paying for one-year or three-years of virtual machines, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
 Pre-paying allows you to get a discount on the resources you use.
 Reservations can significantly reduce your virtual machine, SQL database compute, Azure Cosmos DB, or other resource costs up to 72% on pay-as-you-go prices.
 Reservations provide a billing discount and don't affect the runtime state of your resources.

-If you have virtual machines, Azure Cosmos DB or SQL databases that run for long periods of time, purchasing a reservation gives you the most cost-effective option.
-For example, if you continuously run four instances of a service without a reservation, you are charged at pay-as-you-go rates.
-If you purchase a reservation for those resources, you immediately get the reservation discount.
+If you have virtual machines, Azure Cosmos DB, or SQL databases that run for long periods of time, buying a reservation gives you the most cost-effective option.
+For example, when you continuously run four instances of a service without a reservation, you're charged at pay-as-you-go rates.
+If you buy a reservation for those resources, you immediately get the reservation discount.
 The resources are no longer charged at the pay-as-you-go rates.

 - Reserved Virtual Machine Instance: A reservation only covers the virtual machine compute costs.
 It doesn't cover additional software, networking, or storage charges.

 - Azure Cosmos DB reserved capacity: A reservation covers throughput provisioned for your resources.
 It doesn't cover the storage and networking charges.

 - SQL Database reserved vCore: Only the compute costs are included with a reservation.
 The license is billed separately.

 For Windows virtual machines and SQL Database, you can cover the licensing costs with Azure Hybrid Benefit.

 Who's eligible to purchase a reservation?